tytydraco/yessleep/out/Pt_2_Im_trapped_in_my_neighbors_basement_I_pray_for_him_to_never_find_out_.md

 For the last time in my life, I was a child again.

+Not a child who was afraid, but a child that knew she was safe.

-Just an innocent child who believed n fairy tales once more.
+Just an innocent child who believed fairy tales once more.

 [Part 1](https://www.reddit.com/u/Anitaruihi19/s/QXRAOfgS8c)